summus-kong/PEMA/README.md

 # PEMA
-a computational framework to characterize metabolic states of human and mouse preimplantation embryos
+A computational framework to characterize metabolic states of human and mouse preimplantation embryos using RNA-seq and Ribo-seq data.

+## Come soon